devarunbharadwaj/Ecommerce-sales-analysis/README.md

 1. Load datasets from the `data/` folder
 2. Run SQL queries from `sql/analysis.sql`
 3. Open `powerbi/Ecommerce_projectdb.pbix` in Power BI

+## 💡 Recommendations

+- Introduce loyalty programs to improve retention
+- Target high-value customers with personalized offers
+- Improve delivery efficiency to enhance customer experience
+- Focus on retention instead of only acquisition

 ---